 Server name

 The name or IP address of the server.
-If you have specified a reserved IP address, it will be displayed in parenthesis.

 Roles

-The role of this server in your Carbonite Availability and Carbonite Move environment.
+The role of this server in your Carbonite Availability and Carbonite Migrate environment.
 In some cases, a server can have more than one role.

-- Engine Role-Source or target server - Reporting Service-Reporting Service server
+Engine Role-Source or target server Reporting Service-Reporting Service server

 Status

 There are many different Status messages that keep you informed of the server activity.
 Most of the status messages are informational and do not require any administrator interaction.
 If you see error messages, check the rest of the server details.

 Activity

 There are many different Activity messages that keep you informed of the server activity.
 Most of the activity messages are informational and do not require any administrator interaction.
 If you see error messages, check the rest of the server details.

-Connected via
+Connected via I

 The IP address and port the server is using for communcations.
-You will also see the Carbonite Availability and Carbonite Move protocol being used to communicate with server.
-The protocol will be XML web services protocol (for servers running Carbonite Availability and Carbonite Move version 5.2 or later) or Legacy protocol (for servers running version 5.1 or earlier).
+You will also see the Carbonite Availability and Carbonite Migrate protocol being used to communicate with server.
+The protocol will be XML web services protocol (for servers running Carbonite Availability and Carbonite Migrate version 5.2 or later) or Legacy protocol (for servers running version 5.1 or earlier).

 Version

 The product version information

 Access

 The security level granted to the specified user

 User name

 The user account used to access the server

-Database server
+Database serv er

-The name of the server that contains your SQL database that storing your collected Carbonite Availability and Carbonite Move data
+The name of the server that contains your SQL database that storing your collected Carbonite Availability and Carbonite Migrate data

-Database name
+Database name 9

-The name of the SQL database that is storing your collected Carbonite Availability and Carbonite Move data
+The name of the SQL database that is storing your collected Carbonite Availability and Carbonite Migrate data

-Database instance
+Database insta nce

 The optional database instance name

-Database status
+Database statu S

 The status of the database configuration

-Collection interval
+Collection inter rval

 The amount of time Reporting Service waits between data collections

-Retention interval
+Retention inter val

 The length of time to retain collected data.
 Data older than the specified number of days will be deleted from the database

+Reporting web host port

+The port used to launch the report viewer

 Server

-The server Reporting Service is collecting Carbonite Availability and Carbonite Move data from
+The server Reporting Service is collecting Carbonite Availability and Carbonite Migrate data from

 Route

 The route the reporting service is using to communicate with the server data is being collected from

 Port

 The port the reporting service is using to communicate with the server data is being collected from

 User

 The user the reporting service is using to authenticate with the server data is being collected from

 Status

 The status of the collection of data from the server